momochi000/typewar/README.md

 NOTE: this algorithm allows the following edge case:
 When multiple fragments are 'active' starting with the same text, e.g.
 'fool' and 'foolish'.
 If you type 'foox', it will deactivate all the fragments.
+#### Add another attack to the monster
+Make a position func that handles an arc path
+Problem with using physics is I can't scale the speed of the attack.
+Gravity's acceleration is fixed and the x speed is pretty much going to be constant.
+With a parabolic path (or similar) I can adjust the velocity and/or acceleration from the battle manager.
 #### Difficulty scale.
 Need a system which adjusts the difficulty of the game mechanics.
 I want difficulty of gameplay to be separate from difficulty of the battle.
 The